 The concept design includes a three-level basement carpark, which has been designed having regard to the constraints imposed by the Sydney Metro tunnels.
-An assessment of the proposed parking provisions against the requirements of the North Sydney Development Control Plan 2013 is made in the traffic and parking impact assessment report and as summary is provided in Table 14.
+An assessment of the indicative proposed parking provisions against the requirements of the North Sydney Development Control Plan 2013 is made in the traffic and parking impact assessment report and as summary is provided in Table 16 below.
+The provision of car parking, bicycle and motorcycle parking will be developed and considered further as part of any development application process.

-Table 14: Concept car parking assessment
+Table 16: Concept car parking assessment

-Land Use North Sydney DCP 2013 Proposed parking provision Residential 34 x 1-bedroom units; 176 x 2-bedroom units 230 x 3-bedroom units DCP Rates 0.5 space per 1-bed = 17 spaces 1 space per 2 bed = 176 spaces 1 space per 3 bed = 23 spaces 385 spaces 216 residential 23 residential visitors 134 non-residential Total = 233 units Total: 216 residential spaces 1 space per 60m2 = 134 spaces 12 car share Non-Residential 8,002m2 GFA Total spaces: 216 + 134 = 350 spaces
+Land Use North Sydney DCP 2013 (commenced 6 January 2023) Proposed parking provision Residential DCP Rates 250 spaces comprising of: 16 x 1-bedroom units 0.5 space per 1-bed = 16 spaces 113 residential 79 x 2-bedroom units 1 space per 2 bed = 79 spaces 133 non-residential 18 x 3-bedroom units 1 space per 3 bed = 18 spaces Total: 113 residential spaces • 12 car share Total = 129 units 1 space per 60m2 = 133 spaces Total spaces: Non-Residential 8,002m2 GFA 113 + 133 = 246 spaces

-A total of 404 secure bicycle parking for residents will be provided within the each of the basement carparks in separate bicycle storage areas.
+A total of 303 secure bicycle parking for residents are proposed to be provided within the each of the basement carparks in separate bicycle storage areas.
 Bicycle racks will be provided in Basements 01 and 02 for the use of visitors to the various land uses within the site (residential, commercial and retail).

-7.3.2.5.
+7.3.7.
 Structural Impacts

-A structural engineering assessment (Appendix G) has been undertaken to determine the concept buildings engineering feasibility.
+A structural engineering assessment (Appendix F) has been undertaken to determine the concept buildings engineering feasibility.
 The assessment had regard to the site conditions as identified in geotechnical modelling and determined that the basement (and tower above) can meet Sydney Metro's tunnel protection requirements and in engineering terms is feasible.

-The engineering assessment recommends that further detail engineering modelling is undertaken, in collaboration Sydney Metro, in the next phases of the project.
+The engineering assessment recommends that further detail engineering modelling is undertaken, in collaboration Sydney 67 | P a g e

-7.3.2.6.
+Metro, in the next phases of the project.

+7.3.8.
 Pedestrian Wind Environment Statement

-A Pedestrian Wind Environment Statement (Appendix M) has been undertaken to determine the wind impact of the concept buildings at a pedestrian level.
+A Pedestrian Wind Environment Statement (Appendix K) has been undertaken to determine the wind impact of the concept buildings at a pedestrian level.
 The assessment concludes that site benefits from shielding provided by the site and neighbouring buildings.
 In addition, whilst there may be wind effects due to the interaction of the prevailing winds with the building morphology that could potentially impact the wind comfort and amenity of several of the outdoor trafficable areas, it is expected these can be ameliorated within consideration of recommended strategies.